vegaprotocol/specs/protocol/0075-PLUP_protocol_upgrades.md

 The following describes the general workflow of upgrades:

-1. Vega continuesly make new releases available
+1. Vega continuously make new releases available
 2. Validators can suggest to the network an upgrade with a given release tag and a block height for the upgrade to take place
 3. If a proposal gets enough votes (`validators.vote.required` of the validators, not stake) at the given height vega will take a snapshot automatically and stop processing further blocks until restarted by the vega-visor, the vega process manager.
 4. The validators manually download and build/prepare the new binaries.